 - Griffin and his mules.

-That love of animals comes from Colt's maternal grandfather, a man called Buck.
-Buck taught the preteen Colt the meaning of life, so to speak.
-The WWII vet was a true cowboy and rodeo man who happened to own a lot of property east of Harrison Road and Speedway, up to the 49er's club.
-Colt grew up around "mules, chickens, goats, horses, and pigs."
+The animal love comes from Buck, Colt's maternal grandfather.
+The WWII vet taught preteen Colt the meaning of life, so to speak.
+A true cowboy and rodeo man who happened to own a lot of property east of Harrison Road and Speedway, up to the 49er's club.
+Colt grew up around mules, chickens, goats, horses, and pigs.

 - Brian Smith